langtail/langtail-node/API.md

 ### Methods

-#### createPromptPath

-This method accepts one parameter with these fields:

-- `prompt`: A string representing the prompt.
-- `environment`(optional): An `Environment` string identifier.
-Accepts values: `"preview" | "staging" | "production"`.
-Defaults to `production`
-- `version`(optional): string for version.
-Necessary for preview environment

-It returns a string representing the URL path for the prompt.

 #### invoke

 This method accepts an `IRequestParams` or `IRequestParamsStream` object and returns a promise that resolves to an `OpenAIResponseWithHttp` or a `StreamResponseType` depending on whether you use streaming or not.